mongodb/docs/source/core/replication.rst

 values of ``3``, ``4``, and ``5``.
 This setting allows the set to elect these members as :term:`primary`, but does not allow them to vote in elections and allows you to add three additional voting nodes to your set.
-Ensure that your voting nodes are located so that your designated primary node or nodes can reach a majority of votes in the event of a network partition.
+Place voting nodes so that your designated primary node or nodes can reach a majority of votes in the event of a network partition.